-13 For example, the capping of the deduction for state and local taxes at \$10,000 and capping mortgage deduction to the interest on \$750,000 of new qualified residence mortgage indebtedness.

-14 Charitable deductions are itemized deductions.
-Generally, taxpayers opt to deduct the larger of their standard deductions (currently \$24,000 for married filing jointly taxpayers) or their itemized deductions.
+&lt;sup>18 For example, the capping of the deduction for state and local taxes at \$10,000 and capping mortgage deduction to the interest on \$750,000 of new qualified residence mortgage indebtedness.
+Charitable deductions are itemized deductions.
+Generally, taxpayers opt to deduct the larger of their standard deductions (currently \$27,700 for married filing jointly taxpayers) or their itemized deductions.